pylipp/financeager/README.md

     > fina add rent -500 -t recurrent -f monthly -s 01-01 -c rent

-If not specified, the start date defaults to the current date and the end date to the last day of the database's year.
+By default, the start date is the current date.
+The entry exists for infinite times, i.e. the end date is evaluated as the current date at query runtime.

 Did you make a mistake when adding a new entry? *Update* one or more fields by calling the `update` command with the entry's ID and the respective corrected fields: